 - Add another ladleful of broth and combine well.
 Now, pour the diluted white sauce back into the stew pot.
 Gently mix to blend it completely with the rest of the cooking liquid.

-- Once you've added the homemade white sauce or store-bought mix, add the heavy cream (optional).
-Season with the kosher salt to taste.
+- Once you‘ve added the homemade white sauce or store-bought mix, add 2 Tbsp heavy (whipping) cream (optional).
+Season with up to 1 tsp Diamond Crystal kosher salt, to taste.

 - Simmer, uncovered, for another 5-10 minutes on low heat.
 Tip: To improve the flavor, I highly encourage you to let the stew sit on the stove or countertop at this point and cool to room temperature (keep the lid open).
 The stew will naturally thicken as the moisture evaporates and the flavors will meld as the stew cools.
 Then, reheat before serving.